Mernda - North

 Mernda - North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 22 projects likely affecting the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects that could impact this region.
 Notable ones are Mernda Community Hospital, Regional Sports Precinct Mernda, Mernda Town Centre, and Aspect Mernda.
-The following list details those most relevant.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.